telerik/ajax-docs/api/server/Telerik.Web.UI/Reminder.md

 ## Properties

+###  Attributes `AttributeCollection`

+Gets the collection of arbitrary attributes that do not correspond to properties on the reminder.

+###  ID `String`

+Gets or sets the ID.

 ###  Trigger `TimeSpan`

 Gets or sets the trigger.

-###  ID `String`

-Gets or sets the ID.

-###  Attributes `AttributeCollection`

-Gets the collection of arbitrary attributes that do not correspond to properties on the reminder.

 ## Methods

+###  Clone

+Creates a new Reminder object that is a clone of the current instance.

+#### Returns

+`Telerik.Web.UI.Reminder` A new Reminder object that is a clone of the current instance.

 ###  ToString